-As of December 31, 2017, two distributors accounted for 28 percent of outstanding grants and accounts receivables.
-As of December 31, 2016, one distributor and one government agency accounted for approximately 22 percent of grants and accounts receivable.
-As of December 31, 2015, three distributors accounted for approximately 48 percent of outstanding grants and accounts receivable.
-For the year ended December 31, 2017, no agency, distributor or direct customer represented more than 10% of the Company's total revenue.
+As of December 31, 2018, two distributors/strategic partners accounted for 29 percent of the outstanding grants and accounts receivables.
+As of December 31, 2017, two distributors/strategic partners accounted for 28 percent of outstanding grants and accounts receivables.
+As of December 31, 2017, two distributor/strategic partners accounted for approximately 22 percent of grants and accounts receivable.
+For the years ended December 31, 2018 and 2017, no agency, distributor/strategic partners or direct customer represented more than 10% of the Company's total revenue.
 For the year ended December 31, 2016, one direct customer accounted for approximately 11 percent of total revenue.
-For the year ended December 31, 2015, approximately 14 percent of total revenue was from one U.S. government grant agency.